ASF

 Theorem (Lin's structural observability theorem).

-A structured pair is structurally observable, meaning observable (Section 4) for every choice of its free parameters outside a proper algebraic subset (a set of Lebesgue measure zero: the exceptional, non-observable parameter choices are a knife-edge coincidence, not a generic outcome), if and only if both of the following hold in :
+A structured pair is structurally observable, meaning observable (Section I.4) for every choice of its free parameters outside a proper algebraic subset (a set of Lebesgue measure zero: the exceptional, non-observable parameter choices are a knife-edge coincidence, not a generic outcome), if and only if both of the following hold in :

 1. Output connectivity.
 Every state vertex has a directed path in to some output vertex .